-The following definitions used for reporting 2021 Clery crimes are derived from the Federal Bureau of Investigation's (FBI) Uniform Crime Reporting (UCR) Program and Department of Regulations:
+The following definitions used for reporting 2022 Clery crimes are derived from the Federal Bureau of Investigation's (FBI) NIBRS (UCR) Program and Department of Regulations:

-- The definitions for Murder, Rape, Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, Weapons: Carrying, Possessing, Etc., Law Violations, Drug Abuse Violations, and Liquor Law Violations are from the FBI's UCR Summary Reporting System (SRS) User Manual. - The definitions for Fondling, Incest, and Statutory Rape are excerpted from the FBI's UCR National Incident-Based, Reporting System (NIBRS) User Manual - The definitions for Dating Violence, Domestic Violence, Sexual Assault and Stalking are from the Violence Against Women Act of 1994.
+- The definitions for Criminal Homicide, Robbery, Burglary, Arson, Liquor Law Violations, Rape, Aggravated Assault, Motor Vehicle Theft, Drug Law Violations, Illegal Weapons Possession, fondling, incest, and statutory rape are found in the National-Incident Based Reporting System (NIBRS). - All hate crime data collection complies with the Uniform Crime Reporting System (UCR). - The definitions for Dating Violence, Domestic Violence, Sexual Assault and Stalking are from the Violence Against Women Act of 1994.

-The statistics provide an overall picture of crime at Highline College from January 1 to December 31 for 2019, 2020, and 2021.
+The statistics provide an overall picture of crime at Highline College from January 1 to December 31 for 2020, 2021, and 2022.